Ahmadreza-SY/TCP-CI/Readme.md

 |1013|[272]|[0]|
 |21|[22]|[[0.005, 1.0, 0.5, 108.5]]|
 |18298|[1887, 431]|[0, [0.0061, 0.22, 0.5, 18.22]]|

+Additionally, the `tar.csv` file represents the dependencies between the test code and source code.
+The idea behind this file is the same as `dep.csv` with similar idea of association weights and dependencies.
+However, it contains the following three columns which are slightly different from `dep.csv` columns.
+- `entity_id`: The id of a source code entity which is executed (targeted) by test cases.
+- `targeted_by_tests`: A list of test case ids which execute (target) the `entity_id`.
+- `weights`: The weights of the target relation between each test case in `targeted_by_tests` and the `entity_id`.

+### Execution History File
+The `exe.csv` file represents the execution history of all available test cases in the project.
+We assign each CI build/cycle a build_id, and for each build_id we have multiple jobs in which the test cases are executed.
+The columns of this file are breifly explained in the following list.
+- `entity_id`: Id of the test case which was executed.
+- `build`: Id of the build in which the test case was executed.
+The builds metadata is available in the `builds.csv` file.
+- `job`: Id of the job in which the test case was executed.
+The jobs metadata is available in the `jobs.csv` file.
+- `test_result`: The result of the test case execution.
+The value of 0 means passed, 1 means failed due to execption, 2 meand failed due to assertion, and 3 means failed due to an unknown reason.
+- `duration`: The duration of the test case execution in milliseconds.

 ### Release Changes File
 The `release_changes.csv` file indicates which enities have been directly and indirectly changed in a release (set of commits).